Hepatitis C: Virology

 The hepatitis C virus (HCV) is a small, enveloped, single-stranded, positive-sense RNA virus.
 It is a member of the genus Hepacivirus in the family Flaviviridae.
 There are seven major genotypes of HCV, which are known as genotypes one to seven.
 The genotypes are divided into several subtypes with the number of subtypes depending on the genotype.
-In the United States, about 70% of cases are caused by genotype 1, 20% by genotype 2 and about 1% by each of the other genotypes.
+In the United States, about 70% of cases are caused by genotype 1, 20% by genotype 2, and about 1% by each of the other genotypes.
 Genotype 1 is also the most common in South America and Europe.

-The half life of the virus particles in the serum is around 3 hours and may be as short as 45 minutes.
+The half-life of the virus particles in the serum is around 3 hours and may be as short as 45 minutes.
 In an infected person, about 1012 virus particles are produced each day.
 In addition to replicating in the liver the virus can multiply in lymphocytes.

 Transmission

 Percutaneous contact with contaminated blood is responsible for most infections; however, the method of transmission is strongly dependent on both geographic region and economic status.
 Indeed, the primary route of transmission in the developed world is injection drug use, while in the developing world the main methods are blood transfusions and unsafe medical procedures.
 The cause of transmission remains unknown in 20% of cases; however, many of these are believed to be accounted for by injection drug use.

+HCV is not spread through casual contact, such as hugging, kissing, or sharing eating or cooking utensils, nor is it transmitted through food or water.

 Drug use

 Injection drug use (IDU) is a major risk factor for hepatitis C in many parts of the world.
-Of 77 countries reviewed, 25 (including the United States) were found to have a prevalence of hepatitis C of between 60% and 80% among people who use injection drugs.
+Of 77 countries reviewed, 25 (including the United States) were found to have a prevalence of hepatitis C of 60–80% among people who use injection drugs.
 Twelve countries had rates greater than 80%.
-It is believed that ten million intravenous drug users are infected with hepatitis C; China (1.6 million), the United States (1.5 million), and Russia (1.3 million) have the highest absolute totals.
+It is believed that ten million people who use drugs intravenously are infected with hepatitis C; China (1.6 million), the United States (1.5 million), and Russia (1.3 million) have the highest absolute totals.

 Occurrence of hepatitis C among prison inmates in the United States is 10 to 20 times that of the occurrence observed in the general population; this has been attributed to high-risk behavior in prisons such as IDU and tattooing with non-sterile equipment.
 Shared intranasal drug use may also be a risk factor.